 Importantly, this is not “charity” (which too often disempowers those on the receiving end), but rather a systematic program rooted in justice and the recognition of our shared humanity.
-Sanctuary DMV believes that ALL immigrants have the right to live with dignity, free from the fear of detention and deportation – not just those who are model citizens, or devoted parents, or otherwise remarkable, but for the simple fact that they are human beings.
-A prerequisite of a life with dignity is access to adequate food, so the Food Justice Initiative is one part of our broader work to stand in solidarity with immigrants.
+Food Justice DMV believes that ALL immigrants have the right to live with dignity, free from the fear of detention and deportation – not just those who are model citizens, or devoted parents, or otherwise remarkable, but for the simple fact that they are human beings.
+A prerequisite of a life with dignity is access to adequate food.

-It began with one volunteer, who remembered Oscar.
-On the way to an immigration check-in, he said, “Last time, I had to take a cab and it cost me $150.
+It began with our founding directora, who remembered Oscar.
+On the way to an immigration check-in, he had said, “Last time, I had to take a cab and it cost me $150.
 Then, I had to explain to my 8 year-old daughter why we didn’t have any food.”
 She reached out to Oscar and discovered that he was running out of food again.
 Soon, it was clear that Oscar was not alone.
-We began receiving requests, and the waitlist quickly exploded to 2,500 people.
+We began receiving requests, and the waitlist quickly exploded to 6,600 people.

 We don’t just offer food aid.
 Hyper-local food resource teams bridge the digital divide, coaching people how to find free, accessible food, while teams of volunteers text in-the-moment food distribution info to families nearby.
-And every weekend since the beginning of May, “Pop-Up Pantries” have been blooming across DC, Maryland and Virginia, and getting basic nutrition and supplies into the hands of families.
 We provide families with COVID with ongoing support and resources in Spanish.
-We provide furniture, baby goods, and information on doulas, therapists and legal aid.
+We provide furniture, baby goods, and information on doulas, therapists and legal aid, rest supports and more.

-Even though Food Justice DMV has reached over 129,000 people with more than $427,000 raised and distributed, the need far outstrips our ability to respond.
+Even though Food Justice DMV has reached over 290,00 people and raised $909,000 the need far outstrips our ability to respond.

 Food Justice DMV has a volunteer network and process in place to help address the need, but we need more funding to continue to meet that need.
-Can you provide $70 to cover food for a family for 2 weeks? $120 to cover food and medicine? $500 to cover the lion’s share of a volunteer’s deliveries to 5 families?
+Can you provide $40 to cover food and essentials for a family for 2 weeks? $120 to cover food and medicine? $500 to cover the lion’s share of a volunteer’s deliveries to 5 families?
 More?